madgik/exareme/Deployment/README.md

 Fill in the ```Username```, ```Password```, ```Confirm Password``` fields and click ```Create user```.
 [Mind that we create a folder called ```portainer``` in your ```home_path``` where the credentials you provided will be saved for the next times, until you delete the folder]
 The next page ```Connect Portainer to the Docker environment you want to manage.``` will ask you to Connect Portainer to an Environment.
 Click the first option  ```Local``` and ```Connect```.
 After that, you should click on your Local Swarm and navigate from the left menu.
-Go to your ```Services``` to check each service's logs.
+Go to your ```Services``` to check each service's logs and see if everything is running properly.

 ### Troubleshooting

 1) Under ```Services``` in the left menu check that all services has 1 replicas: ```replicated 1 / 1```.

-If this is not the case for the Worker nodes, meening you get 0 replicas: ```replicated 0 / 1```, then it is possible that you started an Exareme Worker Before Joining that Worker in the Swarm.
+If this is not the case for the Worker nodes, meening you get 0 replicas: ```replicated 0 / 1```, then it is possible that you started an Exareme Worker service before joining that Worker in the Swarm.
 i) Stop the spesific Worker via:
 ``` ansible-playbook -i hosts.ini Stop-Exareme-Worker.yaml -c paramiko  --ask-vault-pass -e@vault_file.yaml -vvvv -e "my_host=workerN"``` ,
 ii) Join the spesific Worker in the Swarm via: